Objector (Australian Playhouse)

 "Objector" is the 25th television play episode of the first season of the Australian anthology television series Australian Playhouse.
 "Objector" was written by Tony Morphett and produced by Brian Faull and originally aired on ABC on 3 October 1966.

 Morphett went on to become one of the leading writers in Australian television.

 Plot

 A man is conscripted to fight in Vietnam.
-He wants to go to court to argue against his and his father, a war veteran, calls him a coward.
+He wants to go to court to argue against his conscription and his father, a war veteran, calls him a coward.